-By August, St Leger’s men had encircled the American forces sheltered at Fort Stanwix.
+By August, St. Leger’s men had encircled the American forces sheltered at Fort Stanwix.
 Local militia mobilized under the direction of Nicholas Herkimer, a prominent citizen and wealthy fur trader who was a native of the Mohawk Valley.
 The British and their Native allies ambushed Herkimer’s force on its way to relieve the besieged Fort Stanwix.
 Severely wounded, Herkimer organized a desperate defense.
 The militia rallied and held their position, despite suffering a fifty percent casualty rate.
 But his force failed to lift the siege and Herkimer died from his wounds shortly after the engagement.
-The beleaguered defenders were ultimately relieved by Bendict Arnold, who forced St. Leger to lift his siege and withdraw west.
-This action and future heroic deeds by Benidict Arnold would be omitted from later versions of the song circulated after his treason.
-These also omitted entire verses detailing St Clair’s actions at Fort Ticonderoga and the British victory at Hubbardton.
+Undeterred by Herkimer’s defeat, General Philip Schuyler ordered Benedict Arnold to relieve the beleaguered defenders at Fort Stanwix.
+Attempting to intimidate the British, Arnold enlisted the help of Hans Yost Schuyler, a local Loyalist and distant relative of General Schuyler.
+Arnold threatened to execute Hans’s family if he did not march to St. Leger and falsely claim 3,000 American soldiers were advancing on his position.
+As the song explains, Arnold’s deception scared St. Leger.
+By the time Arnold’s smaller force reached Stanwix, the British had lifted the siege and withdrawn northward.
+This action and future heroic deeds by Benedict Arnold would be omitted from later versions of the song circulated after his treason.
+These also omitted entire verses detailing St. Clair’s actions at Fort Ticonderoga and the British victory at Hubbardton.
 While some omissions are doubtless due to a natural shortening of a very long song’s lyrics as they passed from singer to singer over the years, others, like Arnold’s erasure, are likely purposeful.

 Burgoyne hoped British reinforcements from New York City would liberate him from his precarious position.
 In July, General William Howe had informed Burgoyne he would not send troops northwards unless Washington chose to abandon Philadelphia.
 Howe nonetheless did ultimately send troops north in October.
 These forces captured Peekskill and destroyed the colonial battery at Constitution Island, across from West Point.
 British forces continued as far north as Kingston, but did not advance far enough to aid Burgoyne.
 Ignoring the recommendations of his War Council, Burgoyne had by then already continued his southern advance through Saratoga towards Albany.